audibleblink/amnesia/readme.md

 # Amnesia

-Takes unallocated memory and fills it with junk to mess with tools like Encase and Volatility.
+Takes unallocated memory and fills it with junk to mess with forensics tools.

 ## Building